-Just like humans, cats’ body language is often a telling window into their mood, and is usually a loud and clear signal of what’s going through kitty’s mind.
-Read you cat’s posture and behavior to better understand her.
+Just like humans, cats’ body language is often a telling window into their mood and is usually a loud and clear signal of what’s going through kitty’s mind.
+Read your cat’s posture and behavior to better understand her.

-- Pacing: Agitated cats may pace as they seek to burn off anxious energy.
+- Agitated cats may pace as they seek to burn off anxious energy.

-- Puffed Tail: A fluffy, extended tail (think of Halloween decorations) is a sure sign that your cat is terrified or extremely angry, and is doing her best to look bigger.
+- A fluffy, extended tail (think of Halloween decorations) is a sure sign that your cat is terrified or extremely angry, and is doing her best to look bigger.

-- Ears Pinned Back: Like most animals, cats pull their ears close to their head to protect them when they’re scared.
+- Like most animals, cats pull their ears close to their head to protect them when they’re scared.

-- Flattened Whiskers: A scared cat pulls its whiskers close to its face.
+- A scared cat pulls its whiskers close to its face.

-- Eyes Dilated: A cat’s eyes will become fully dilated – almost all black pupils – when he is scared.
+- A cat’s eyes will become fully dilated – almost all black pupils – when he is scared.